 3. Air Conditioner Smells Musty

-Individuals who call us about this issue frequently say their air conditioner smells like feet, dirty socks or a locker room when it runs.
-Also referred to as dirty sock syndrome, this smell is frequently linked to a filthy evaporator coil that has mold, mildew and bacteria buildup.
-Moisture can also make your home air conditioner smell bad.
-Dirty sock syndrome is most typical in areas where you use heating at night and during the morning before turning on cooling later in the day.
+Homeowners who reach us about this problem usually share their air conditioner smells like feet, dirty socks or a locker room when it’s running.
+Also called dirty sock syndrome, this smell is usually linked to a grubby evaporator coil that has mold, mildew and bacteria buildup.
+Condensation can also make your home air conditioner smell bad.
+Dirty sock syndrome is most typical in areas where you turn on heating at night and during the morning before turning on cooling during the afternoon.

-The best method for preventing dirty sock syndrome is to routinely replace your air filter and schedule routine air conditioning maintenance with Morgner Inc. Air Conditioning & Heating.
-We’ll keep the evaporator coil clean and the drainage system unblocked, as standing water can also lead to nasty odors.
+The best method for preventing dirty sock syndrome is to routinely get a new air filter and schedule annual air conditioning maintenance with Morgner Inc. Air Conditioning & Heating.
+We’ll keep the evaporator coil clean and the drainage system flowing, because excess water can also result in unpleasant odors.

 4. Air Conditioner Smells Like Vinegar

-If you are living with air conditioner mildew smell or a pungent, vinegar-like odor, it might be prompted by several problems, such as:
+If you are experiencing air conditioner mildew smell or an acidic, vinegar-like odor, it could be caused by several situations, like:

 • Extra condensation